MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 - **Matched account**: Title of the card shows the name of the account matched in CRM.
 - **General meeting information**: Information about the meeting such as its name, date, time, number of participants, and their acceptance status.
 - **Opportunity**: Name of the matched opportunity, key fields as configured by your administrator, and AI-generated summary of key CRM information such as open and closed dates, current stage, budget, related records, and open tasks retrieved from CRM.
+If the meeing is saved to a CRM opportunity, the connected opportunity is used to generate the insights.
+If the meeting is not saved to a CRM opportunity, the most recent opportunity linked to the meeting participants is used to generate the insights.
+If no opportunity is found, the card displays the matched account summary instead.

     :::image type="content" source="media/meeting-prep-card-oppty.png" alt-text="Screenshot showing opportunity summary in meeting preparation card":::

 - **Recent communication**: Displays up to 10 most recent meetings or emails on the opportunity.
-In addition to the meetings you organized or participated in, it also includes meetings conducted by other team members for the same opportunity.
+In addition to the meetings you organized or participated in, it may also include meetings conducted by other team members for the same opportunity.
 In this way, you can have a complete view of the past customer interactions.
 It shows AI-generated summary of the past meetings and AI-generated insights per individual meeting such as key discussion points or key objections raised by the customer.
-If there are meetings that are not recorded or the Copilot for Sales app is not added to the meetings, those meetings are included in the list so you can still see the past interactions.
+Meetings without AI-generated insights may also be shown in the list, such as meetings that were not recorded or the Copilot for Sales app was not added to the meetings.

     :::image type="content" source="media/meeting-prep-card-recent-comm.png" alt-text="Screenshot showing recent communications in meeting preparation card":::

 - **Strategic insights**: Shows key contacts of the opportunity in CRM among the meeting participants, key risks identified and their summary from all past interactions, and the next follow-up action items agreed with the customer.
+This section is displayed only if the AI-generated insights are available.

     :::image type="content" source="media/meeting-prep-card-insights.png" alt-text="Screenshot showing strategic insights in meeting preparation card":::